News Tour Touts Relationships among Farmers, Elected Officials

 “We all need to learn — and we need to learn how each other does things,” Godwin said.

-That’s exactly what Cherokee County Farm-City Chairman Landon Marks had in mind when he organized the inaugural Elected Officials Farm Tour.
+That’s what Cherokee County Farm-City Chairman Landon Marks had in mind when he organized the inaugural Elected Officials Farm Tour.

-“I’ve got four houses going up, and they are 66 x 600 (feet),” said Jeff Bobo, who farms with his wife Tonya.
-“Each one of them is pretty much an acre, and they’ll hold 60,900 chickens per house.
-We’re going to have a quarter-million birds on the farm.
+“I’ve got four houses going up, and they are 66 by 600 (feet),” said Jeff Bobo, who farms with his wife Tonya.
+“We’re going to have a quarter-million birds on the farm.
 That relates to a million people being able to eat two pieces of chicken each for 45 days just from this farm.”

 While Bobo emphasized production, Marks, former County Extension Coordinator Danny Miller and Extension Crop, Soil and Environmental Sciences Specialist Kent Stanford discussed the farm’s economic impact and sustainability.

-“Every once in a while you encounter some bad attitudes when it comes to certain kinds of farming,” Marks continued.
-“We want to let them know how we are handling mortality, nutrient management, odor and other concerns.”
+“I wanted to get boots on the ground,” said Marks as he led the tour through poultry houses flanked by cotton fields.
+“Poultry is a huge economic impact to the area.
+Occasionally, you encounter some bad attitudes when it comes to certain kinds of farming.
+We want to let them know how we are handling mortality, nutrient management, odor and other concerns.”

 CCFF President John Bert East said the event was an opportunity to cultivate relationships.

-“I think the main reason we’re doing it is to get better acquainted with them and provide some insight about agriculture in the county,” he said.
-“You see these folks on the ballot and vote for them, but you may only know them vaguely.
-This is a way for us to spend a little time with them, to learn more about their ideas and what they stand for.”
+“You see these folks on the ballot and vote for them, but you may only know them vaguely,” East said.
+“This is a way for us to spend a little time with them, to learn more about their ideas and what they stand for.”

-“I’m not a politically oriented individual,” Godwin said.
-“I don’t particularly think we can solve the world’s problems through politics.
-Let’s get more people involved in what really makes the world happen and less people telling each other what to do.
-Maybe this will help.
-A lot of people who don’t live in my world really don’t know what it’s all about and don’t know the effort that it takes.”
+“I don’t particularly think we can solve the world’s problems through politics,” Godwin said.
+“Let’s get more people involved in what really makes the world happen and less people telling each other what to do.
+Maybe this will help.”

 View Related Articles